koajs/json-error/README.md

 app.use(error())
 ```

 If you don't really feel that showing the stack trace is _that_ cool, you can customize the way errors are shown on responses.
-There's a **basic** and more **advanced**, granular approach at this.
+There's a **basic** and more **advanced**, granular approach to this.

 ### Basic usage
 You can provide a _single formatter function_ as an argument on middleware initialization.
 It receives the original raised error and it is expected to return a formatted response.